Ritikakumari1234/Automated-Waste-Sorting-System/README.md

 ```

 ### Step 2: Train or Use the Pre-Trained Model
-- The trained model (`model.tflite`) is included in the repository.
+- The trained model (`keras.h5`) is included in the repository.
-- If you want to train your own model, use **Google Teachable Machine** and export it as `.tflite`.
+- If you want to train your own model, use **Google Teachable Machine** .

 ### Step 3: Upload Arduino Code
-1. Open the `arduino_code.ino` file in the Arduino IDE.
+1. Open the `code.txt` file in the Arduino IDE.
 2. Connect your Arduino Uno via USB.
 3. Upload the code to the board.